 The following interview has been edited for length and clarity.

 Q: Why is Interac e-Transfer so popular among consumers?

-AK: Interac e-Transfer is the most efficient way to send money to another person.
-The need to share money doesn’t go away; people are always going to go out with friends, make group purchases, pay for a service like a babysitter or a dogwalker.
+AK: Interac e-Transfer is the most efficient way to send money to another person, especially as more than half of Canadians said digital payments became their default during the pandemic.
+The need to share money doesn’t go away; people are always going to split bills, pay rent, make group purchases, send money to family and friends or pay for services.
 The issue is: What’s the payment option at their fingertips at their time of need?

 Q: From your perspective, what are the key takeaways of this strong growth?

 AK: The growth of the service is among the highest since 2005.
 If you look at it from an economic view and a product life cycle view, that doesn’t generally happen.
 The product life cycle usually goes up and then slowly comes down.
 During the pandemic specifically, we not only saw Canadians increase their Interac e-Transfer usage, but some used it for the very first time.
 Consumers have come to trust Interac e-Transfer as a secure, convenient and reliable service and are transacting comfortably on the platform.